 We are all unique

 These are just examples from my own life of how I see sensitivity and excitabiity at play.
 Everyone is different and there is no one size fits all approach.
 We each have our own unique powers that make us who we are.
-If you think you might be highly sensitive or excitable, you can take my free Find Your Superpower mini lesson and use your strengths to do great things!
+If you think you might be highly sensitive or excitable, you can get my free Harnessing the Power of Your Intensity Workbook and use your strengths to do great things!